bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/dropdown.md

   </template>
 </HighlightCard>

-See Section [Dropdown headers and accessibility](#headers-and-accessibility) for details on making headers more accessible for users of assistive technologies
+See Section [Dropdown headers and accessibility](#headers-and-accessibility) for details on making headers more accessible for users of assistive technologies.

-Using the `<b-dropdown-group>` sub-component simplifies creating accessible grouped dropdown items with an associated header
+Using the `<b-dropdown-group>` sub-component simplifies creating accessible grouped dropdown items with an associated header.

 ## Accessibility

 Providing a unique `id` prop ensures ARIA compliance by automatically adding the appropriate `aria-*` attributes in the rendered markup.
 By default, the dropdown will render a unique id for every dropdown.
-However, this can be overwritten with the prop `id`
+However, this can be overwritten with the prop `id`.

-The default ARIA role is set to `menu`, but you can change this default to another role (such as `navigation`) via the `role` prop, depending on your use case
+The default ARIA role is set to `menu`, but you can change this default to another role (such as `navigation`) via the `role` prop, depending on your use case.

-When a menu item doesn't trigger navigation, it is recommended to use the `<b-dropdown-item-button>` sub-component (which is not announced as a link) instead of `<b-dropdown-item>` (which is presented as a link to the user)
+When a menu item doesn't trigger navigation, it is recommended to use the `<b-dropdown-item-button>` sub-component (which is not announced as a link) instead of `<b-dropdown-item>` (which is presented as a link to the user).

 ### Headers and accessibility